-In the following video, I give a quick, 5-minute book review of The End of Marketing: Humanizing Your Brand in the Age of Social Media and AI written by none other than Carlos Gil.
-I give the book 5 out of 5 starts and highly recommend giving it a read.
-Please enjoy the videos below and subscribe to my Youtube channel to be the notified when new videos are added.
+In the following video, I give a quick, 5-minute book review of The End of Marketing: Humanizing Your Brand in the Age of Social Media and AI, written by Carlos Gil.
+I give the book 5 out of 5 stars and highly recommend reading it.
+Please enjoy the videos below and subscribe to my Youtube channel to be notified when new videos are added.

 The End of Marketing Book Review